 In Wales, Scotland and Northern Ireland, agricultural workers have separate pay rates set by each country's Agricultural Wages Board.

-An employer who provides accommodation to an employee is allowed to count an amount, known as the accommodation offset, towards their NMW pay, even if it is being provided free of charge.
+An employer who provides accommodation to a worker is allowed to count an amount, known as the accommodation offset, towards their minimum wage calculation, even if it is being provided free of charge.
 See GOV.UK for the current accommodation offset rate.